dkelly255/PP4-Fantasy-Football-Centre/README.md

 - Imagery

 I am using Django related imagery throughout the Surface layer of the site, to help with promoting a positive User Experience for the target audience.
 The imagery is primarily consisted of different Django-related pictures & diagrams.
-Some examples are shown below:
+The site's background image is also selected due to it's relevance to coding, and having a similar color palette that matches with the site's surface.
+The background image was sourced from [pexels.com](https://www.pexels.com/) and is fully acknowledged in the credits section of this readme document.
+Some examples of the site imagery are shown below:

 ![Imagery](readme/imagery.png)